The Rise of Gen Z Travelers: How Their Habits Differ from Millennials

 Final Reflection

-Generation Z is not only the next group of travelers — they are redefining what it means to travel.
+Generation Z is not just the next group of travelers — they are redefining what it means to travel.
 Purposeful, intentional, socially conscious, and highly connected, their travel decisions are deeply rooted in identity, sustainability, and technology.
-They are inquisitive, intentional, and globally aware.

-Whereas Millennials emphasized freedom and adventure, Gen Z embodies depth, responsibility, and creativity.
+Where Millennials emphasized freedom and adventure, Gen Z represents depth, responsibility, and creativity.